September 2019 Agenda—Livermore, California

 6. Upcoming events:

-- The next workshop date is scheduled for (day of the week), (date).
+- The next workshop date is scheduled for Tuesday, October 8.

 Here are some ways TEC21 facilitators and teachers connect online to further build and strengthen their professional learning network: